danielmerritt001/bite-buddy-front-end/README.md

 * Trello

 ## 🍦 Ice Box
-* Social Media Integration
+* Social media integration
-* Grocery List Generator based on selected recipes
+* Grocery list generator based on selected recipes
-* Meal Planning and Calendar to plan meals for the week/month and view them in a calendar format
+* Meal planning and calendar to plan meals for the week/month and view them in a calendar format
-* Auto Sorting Boards based on certain features, like most recently saved recipes, meal type, or ingredient type
+* Auto sorting boards based on certain features, like most recently saved recipes, meal type, or ingredient type
+* Drag-and-drop functionality for boards
+* Background image upload for boards